damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 2. Account Executive for Mid Market Accounts
 3. SMB is our transactional business, managed by the Business Development Team and processed through our web portal.

+Expected quota for each sales segment is:
+1. Sr. Account Executive - Strategic Accounts is $1.5M incremental annual contract value (ACV)
+2. Sr. Account Executive - Large Accounts is $1M incremental ACV
+3. Account Executive - Mid Market Accounts is $700,000 incremental ACV

+Quotas may be adjusted based on geographic region.

 ### GitLab Version Check

 Before prospecting and engaging with a prospect, check to see if they are using CE.
 To do this, use GitLab Version Check.
 Everything about [GitLab Version Check](/handbook/sales-process/version_check).